camillewalters/LetsSail/README.md

 - [Storm-Breakers](https://github.com/Stormrider31/Storm-Breakers), a Unity package used to simulate the ocean

 - [Doktor](https://github.com/stackfoss/doktor), a Next.js template which provided the inspiration for the website

+- [Fantasy Landscape](https://assetstore.unity.com/packages/3d/environments/fantasy-landscape-103573), a Unity Asset used for landscapes

+- [48px Gesture Icons](https://www.figma.com/community/file/809271168141873252), a Figma design file used for our UI buttons

 We also used the following technologies (and highly recommend them!):